SamirPaul1/assets/leetcode/posts/2385-amount-of-time-for-binary-tree-to-be-infected.md

 ---
-title: 2385 Amount Of Time For Binary Tree To Be Infected
+title: 2385 Amount of Time for Binary Tree to Be Infected
-summary: 2385 Amount Of Time For Binary Tree To Be Infected LeetCode Solution Explained
+summary: 2385 Amount of Time for Binary Tree to Be Infected LeetCode Solution Explained
 date: 2022-11-25
 tags: [leetcode]
 series: [leetcode]
-keywords: ["2385 Amount Of Time For Binary Tree To Be Infected LeetCode Solution Explained in all languages", "2385 Amount Of Time For Binary Tree To Be Infected", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
+keywords: ["2385 Amount of Time for Binary Tree to Be Infected LeetCode Solution Explained in all languages", "2385 Amount of Time for Binary Tree to Be Infected", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
 cover:
-    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:2385 Amount Of Time For Binary Tree To Be Infected - Solution Explained/problem-solving.webp
+    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:2385 Amount of Time for Binary Tree to Be Infected - Solution Explained/problem-solving.webp
-    alt: 2385 Amount Of Time For Binary Tree To Be Infected
+    alt: 2385 Amount of Time for Binary Tree to Be Infected
     hiddenInList: true
     hiddenInSingle: false
 ---